robusta-dev/robusta/docs/configuration/ai-analysis.rst

     helm upgrade robusta robusta/robusta --values=generated_values.yaml --set clusterName=<YOUR_CLUSTER_NAME>

 After the deployment, the custom toolset is automatically available for Holmes to use.
-Holmes will now be able to run the ``switch_cluster`` tool whenever required, allowing it to switch between Kubernetes contexts based on the defined parameters.
+Holmes will now be able to run the ``kubectl explain`` tool whenever required, allowing it to provide details about various Kubernetes resources.

-Adding a Tool that requires to update Holmes image
+Adding a tool that requires a new binary
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In some cases, adding a new tool to Holmes might require installing additional packages that are not included in the base Holmes Docker image.
 This guide explains how to create a custom Docker image that includes the new binaries and update your Helm deployment to use the custom image.